AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 ## Transactional messaging operating principle {#transactional-messaging-operating-principle}

-Let's take the example of a company that has a website and on this website its customers can buy products.
+For example, let's say you are a company with a website where your customers can buy products.

-Adobe Campaign allows you to send a notification email to site users who have added products to their cart: when one of them leaves the site without going through with their purchases, a cart abandonment email is automatically sent to them.
+Adobe Campaign allows you to send a notification email to customers who have added products to their cart: when one of them leaves your website without going through with their purchases, a cart abandonment email is automatically sent to them.

 The steps for putting this into place are as follows.